Stage Three Matching with the right child

 Extending the search

 Sometimes there isn’t an appropriate match with your family in your local area and so your agency will need to cast their net wider.
-Thankfully there are several ways of expanding your search to find the right child/children for you.

 Link Maker is an online service that allows adopters and family-finders to add profiles of families and children waiting online and search for potential links.
 Adopters can receive enquiries from social workers through the system, and make their own enquiries about children.
 Link Maker, a social enterprise founded by adoptive parents, and operates across England, Scotland, Wales and Northern Ireland.
 Approved adopters can make their profiles available free of charge, including photos and video.